 - Lastly, in the fall of 2020, the Metzger Biergarten opened and was named after the original owners — it sits where the Metzgers’ house once was.

-Cool Crest also hosts a variety of events throughout the year.
-Click the button below to learn more about some of our favorite happenings this month.
+Don’t miss: Cool Crest also hosts a variety of events throughout the year.